ccntrq/web-ccntrq/pages/perl-weekly-challenge/challenge-152-task-2.md

 components of the lower left corners of the given rectangles.
 For the upper right corner we do the same, using the minimum this time.
-If one of the coordinates of the supposed lower left corner is bigger then the corresponding coordinate from the upper right corner, there is no overlap at all and we return an empty rectangle in the origin of our plane.
+If one of the coordinates of the supposed lower left corner is bigger then the corresponding coordinate from the upper right corner, there is no overlap at all.
+We return an empty rectangle in the origin of our plane.
+Otherwise, we return the corners we just found.

 ```perl